dotnet/spark/examples/Microsoft.Spark.CSharp.Examples/Sql/Streaming/README.md

 * **[StructuredNetworkWordCount.cs](StructuredNetworkWordCount.cs)** - word count on data streamed from any source (i.e. netcat)
 * **[StructuredNetworkWordCountWindowed.cs](StructuredNetworkWordCountWindowed.cs)** - word count on data with windowing logic
 * **[StructuredKafkaWordCount.cs](StructuredKafkaWordCount.cs)** - word count on data streamed from Kafka
-* **[StructuredNetworkWordCountUDF.cs](StructuredNetworkWordCountUDF.cs)** - word count sample demonstrating power of UDFs + stream processing
+* **[StructuredNetworkCharacterCount.cs](StructuredNetworkCharacterCount.cs)** - sample counting number of characters in each string read from a stream; demonstrating power of UDFs + stream processing

-While the steps below apply to most stream processing apps, some of the specific code snippets or submission instructions pertain specifically to the [StructuredNetworkWordCountUDF.cs](StructuredNetworkWordCountUDF.cs) example.
+While the steps below apply to most stream processing apps, some of the specific code snippets or submission instructions pertain specifically to the [StructuredNetworkCharacterCount.cs](StructuredNetworkCharacterCount.cs) example.

 ### 1. Create a Spark Session